Water is an essential you need to store for emergencies. Not only do you need it for drinking, but you also need water for preparing food and hygiene.

 I’m a big advocate of stockpiling foods like dry beans and rice for long-term emergencies.
 However, these foods take a lot of water and electricity to cook.

-Thus, for short-term emergencies, readymade/no-cook foods are a much better choice.
-These include items like cereal, granola bars, canned soups and canned meals.
+Thus, readymade/no-cook foods are a much better choice for short-term emergencies.
+These include cereal, granola bars, canned soups, and canned meals.
 See our foods to store for survival.

 Use Hand Sanitizer:

 You should have hand sanitizer in your emergency supplies to prevent the spread of disease after a disaster.
 While washing hands is still better than hand sanitizer, it can help you use less water.

 Instead of showering with your water stockpile, use wet wipes to wipe yourself down.